The European Youth Foundation at a glance

 The European Youth Foundation (EYF) is a fund established in 1972 by the Council of Europe to provide financial and educational support for European youth activities.
 Only youth NGOs from Council of Europe member states, as well as the European Cultural Convention Signatories: Belarus, Kazakhstan and the Holy See, can apply to the Foundation.

-The mission, roles and responsibilities of the Directorate of Democratic Citizenship and Participation:
+The mission, roles and responsibilities of the Directorate of Democratic Participation:

 The European Youth Foundation is an instrument:

 - to make the voice of youth heard at a top decision making level;